Skip to main content

 Discover

-Shared hotspots appear on the Linkr map.
-Users can browse the map to find connectivity near them or in places they plan to visit.
-The map shows:- Hotspot locations
+Shared hotspots appear on the map.
+Users browse the map to find connectivity near them or in a place they are interested in.
+For each hotspot, the map shows its location, network type, signal, security, speed, and the contributor’s notes.

 Access